-In 2020 the Department of Environmental Protection performed a Source Water Assessment on our System.
+In 2021 the Department of Environmental Protection performed a Source Water Assessment on our System.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
 A search of the data sources indicated no potential sources of contamination.
-The Pace Water System also had a Source Water Assessment performed by DEP in 2020.
-There were seven (7) potential sources of contamination identified for the Pace system with low to moderate susceptibility levels.
 These assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.

 Bagdad-Garcon Point Water System, Inc. routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1st to December 31st 2020.
-Data obtained before January 1, 2020, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.
+Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1st to December 31st 2021.
+Data obtained before January 1, 2021, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.
 As authorized and approved by EPA, the State has reduced monitoring requirements for certain contaminants to less often than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of our data, though representative, is more than one year old.